Organophosphates

 Pathophysiology

-The mechanism of action, on both target and nontarget species, is irreversible inhibition of acetylcholinesterase (AchE).
+The mechanism of action of organophosphates, on both target and nontarget species, is irreversible inhibition of acetylcholinesterase (AchE).
 Acetylcholinesterase is found in red blood cells and in nicotinic and muscarinic receptors in nerve, muscle, and gray matter of the brain.
 Plasma acetylcholinesterase is found in CNS white matter, pancreas, and heart.
 It is a hepatic acute phase protein that often is decreased in liver dysfunction, malnutrition, neoplastic disease, pregnancy, and infectious processes as well as in narcotic or cocaine use.
 Decrease in plasma cholinesterase results in a decrease of cholinesterase activity in the central, parasympathetic, and sympathetic nervous systems.

 Organophosphates phosphorylate the serine hydroxyl group at the site of action of acetylcholine.
 They bind irreversibly, deactivating the esterase, resulting in accumulation of acetylcholine at the endplate.
 Accumulation of acetylcholine at the neuromuscular junction causes persistent depolarization of skeletal muscle, resulting in weakness and fasciculations.
 In the central nervous system, neural transmission is disrupted.
 If this block is not reversed by a strong nucleophile such as pralidoxime (2-PAM) within 24 hours, large amounts of acetylcholinesterase are destroyed.
 RBC cholinesterase levels rise slowly; about 0.5–1% a day.